PUBLIC HEALTH LABORATORY SCIENTIST SUPERVISOR **REPOST**

 Experience: Four years of experience working in a chemistry laboratory performing analytical tests on environmental, biological or multi-matrix samples; or four years of experience working in a medical or public health laboratory performing diagnostic or public health testing on human specimens.

-2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Health Science Research Officer classifications or Medical Laboratory Specialists specialty codes in the Science related field of work on a year-for-year basis for the required education.
+2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Health Science Research Officer classifications or Medical Laboratory Specialists specialty codes in the Science related field of work on a year-for-year basis for the required experience and education.

 DESIRED OR PREFERRED QUALIFICATIONS

-The desired candidate should possess the following:
+The preferred applicant should possess the following:

-Strong Chemistry/Biochemistry (analytical or clinical) background
+- Chemistry/Biochemistry (analytical or clinical) background

 Employees in this classification are subject to substance abuse testing in accordance with Code of Maryland Regulations 17.04.09, Testing for Illegal Use of Drugs.